woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 WooCommerce Admin is a new JavaScript-driven interface for managing your store.
 The plugin includes new and improved reports and a dashboard to monitor key metrics of your site.

+**Do I need this plugin?**

+This is a [feature plugin](https://woocommerce.com/document/what-is-a-woocommerce-feature-plugin/) for testing the latest features, such as Analytics, for future versions of WooCommerce.
+A stable version of this plugin is packaged with WooCommerce since version 4.0, so you don't need to install this plugin for analytics in your WooCommerce store.

+Install this plugin if you want to test new features before they are released in WooCommerce.
+If you have trouble, let us know in the [Support Forums](https://wordpress.org/support/plugin/woocommerce-admin/) and participate in its development on the public [GitHub repository](https://github.com/woocommerce/woocommerce-admin).

 **New Reports for WooCommerce**

 WooCommerce Admin has a host of new reports that are optimized for speed and have advanced filters that allow you to dive into data about your store: